Empurion/Introduction/readme.md

 I'm Dylan from The Netherlands, very passionate about Information Technology.

-I founded the companies: Ethereal Network and Empernet

-Also found on the following social medias:
+I'm found on the following social medias:

-Ethereal Network:
+- Ethereal Network:
-Empernet:
+- Empernet:
-LinkedIn:
+- LinkedIn:
-Discord:
+- Discord:
-Instagram:
+- Instagram:
-Youtube:
+- Youtube:
-TikTok:
+- TikTok: